5 THINGS: on Choosing The Right Editing System

 As far as price, Core i5 and i7’s are usually cheaper than Xeons, too.

-If we translate all of this data to the major manufacturers for video based computers, such as Dell, HP, and Apple, a vast majority of the workstation options have Xeon processors.
+If we translate all of this data to the major manufacturers of video editing qualified computers, such as Dell, HP, and Apple, a vast majority of the workstation options have Xeon processors.
 This includes the higher end models of the HP Z Series, the Dell 7000 Series, as well as the canister Mac Pros.

 If we move to systems that are more multipurpose, or more portable, and that are a bit easier on the wallet, then we get into the Core i5 and i7 processors.
 You’ll find these on Apple laptops and iMacs, and the more midrange HP Z series and Dell systems.
 If I was building a system, I’d go with Xeon processors, followed by i7’s and lastly, i5’s.